 Why we like this lodge

-- The lodge is the only place to stay on this enchanting lake and is accessible only by boat or a three-hour hike, so there is hardly a soul on the surrounding trails
+- The lodge is the only place to stay on this enchanting lake.
+Accessible only by boat or a three-hour hike, there is hardly a soul on the surrounding trails

-- Its all-inclusive programme includes boat trips and hikes up to hanging glaciers through thick lenga forest with friendly and knowledgeable guides
+- Its all-inclusive programme includes boat trips and hikes up to hanging glaciers with friendly, knowledgeable guides

 - The food is exquisite - prepare for both quality and quantity!